 Q: What do you feel when there is an immediate crisis, but you have gotten past it and the patient will survive?

 Crisis is ever present in medicine.
-There is not a day which goes by that life threatening problems or complications develop in the life of my patients.
-Remaining calm, acting fast, and relying on experience and training will pull people through their crisis and then there is a sense of relief.
+Not a day goes by that life-threatening problems or complications do not develop in the lives of my patients.
+Remaining calm, acting fast, and relying on experience and training will pull people through their crisis, providing them a sense of relief.